Pranil199/Pranil199/README.md

 Pursuing Master’s Degree in Computer Science from SCALER X Woolf University<br/>
 Aspiring Data Professional<br/>
 Currently learning how to write code to get things done<br/>
-I use data to get to solution or solve problems<br/>
+I use data to get to solution and solve problems<br/>
 AI & ML Enthusiast<br/>